GoogleCloudPlatform/oozie-to-airflow/README.md

 ## Spark Example

-The Shell example can be run as:
+The Spark example can be run as:

 `o2a -i examples/spark -o output/spark`